Manojsainaru/toolpickr/README.md

 ToolPickr exposes itself as a **single meta-tool** called `toolpickr` that your LLM calls in a two-step protocol:

-1. **Search** — LLM describes what it needs → ToolPickr returns matching tools
+1. **Search**: LLM describes what it needs → ToolPickr returns matching tools
-2. **Execute** — LLM calls a discovered tool → ToolPickr routes (or auto-executes) it
+2. **Execute**: LLM calls a discovered tool → ToolPickr routes (or auto-executes) it

 You keep **full control** of your LLM loop.
 No wrappers, no proxies, no magic.

----
+## Why Use This?
+(The Impact)

+### Token Savings
+When you have 100+ tools, passing all of them in every prompt consumes a lot of context:
+* **Without ToolPickr:** 100 tools × ~250 tokens each = **~25,000 tokens** per request.
+* **With ToolPickr:** 1 search meta-tool (~300 tokens) + top 5 retrieved tools (~1,250 tokens) = **~1,550 tokens** total.
+This saves about **90%+ of the tool-related prompt overhead** on each turn.

+### Lower API Bills
+Trimming down prompt sizes means fewer tokens are billed.
+If you run thousands of queries a day, this token saving scales up and keeps your monthly API bill manageable.

+### Better Tool Call Accuracy
+LLMs often struggle to pick the correct tool or hallucinate arguments when overwhelmed with options (the "lost in the middle" effect).
+By only exposing the most relevant top-k tools for each query, ToolPickr makes tool selection much more reliable.

 ## Quick Start